On This Page

 Language

 Nepali is official.
-English widely spoken in Thamel and tourism—former British influence.
+English widely spoken in Thamel and tourism areas.
 Hindi understood.
 Mountain areas: limited English.
 Signs often English.
 Communication easy in tourist zones.
 Namaste greeting universal.

 Cultural Tips

 Buddhist/Hindu etiquette: remove shoes at temples, circumambulate stupas clockwise, don't touch religious objects.
 Pashupatinath cremations: respectful observation only, no photos of bodies.
 Altitude: 1,400m—mild effect.
 Tap water: NEVER drink (bottled only).
-Power cuts common—headlamp useful.
+Power situation has improved since load-shedding era; outages can still occur but are less severe.
 Trekking: hire licensed guides/porters through registered agencies.
 Momos: chicken/veg/buff (water buffalo).
 Pollution/dust: mask helpful.
 Traffic: chaotic—cross carefully.
 Thamel: tourist ghetto but convenient.
 Bandhs (strikes): occasionally paralyze city.
 Bargain at markets.

 Get an eSIM